 As mentioned above, the first Guinness logo was used as early as 1862, although it became a registered trademark in 1876.
 The logo was then composed of the name Guinness, the signature of the founder, and a harp where "trademark" was written.
 The harp then had many small visual details.
 The original logo quickly allowed the Dublin-based company to be noticed wherever it was exported.
 In 1858, Guinness beer could even be found in places as far away as New Zealand!

 Before moving on to the various Guinness brand logos over the years, the importance of the harp as a symbol of Ireland should be discussed.
 It is a symbol widely used in the history of this country.
 First, it is a Gaelic musical instrument.
 One still exists today which belonged to King Brian Boru according to legend.
 This figure is known as the first ruler to unify Ireland against the Viking occupation.
-Since then, the harp has been a common symbol to represent this country, whether for its coat of arms or on its coins.
+Since then, like the clover symbol, the harp has been a common emblem to represent this country, whether for its coat of arms or on its coins.

 It should also be mentioned that this symbol was used by the instigators of the 1916 revolt, and then as the official emblem of the country when the state of Ireland was created.
 However, the new Irish government of 1922 encountered a major problem since Guinness had already been using the harp as a trademark for 50 years.
 Since this musical instrument symbolized the unity among everyone of Ireland, they decided to use the symbol of the harp in spite of everything, but in reverse to the logo of the brewery.
 Subsequently, other Irish companies began to use other versions of this famous harp for their logo, including the airline Ryanair.